leighhalliday/idioma/README.md

 * Interface for managing translations.
 * Duplicate translations from one locale to other locales.
 * DB changes will be persisted to Redis I18n backend store if supplied.
+* Exports translations from DB into CSV and YAML formats.

 ### Pending Features
-* Export translations from DB into CSV or yaml format.
 * Import translations from CSV into DB.
 * Stats on each locale, giving percentage of translated/missing.
-* Inline translation editing
 * Test persisting to Redis using https://github.com/guilleiguaran/fakeredis
+* Improve interface by converting into SPA with Angular.

 ### Configuration
 Setting | Default | Description